ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Knowing your own darkness is the best method for dealing with the darkness of other people."
+  "I'm a great believer in luck and I find the harder I work, the more I have of it."
-<br>— Carl Jung
+<br>— Thomas Jefferson
 </blockquote>
 </h3>